 Once we learn philosophically obvious tenets and incorporate them into our life, we consider them so obvious that we convince ourselves that we knew them all along, or we can’t remember ever thinking otherwise.
 Yet, we lived a chunk of our lives without knowing anything about the tiny bricks in our foundation, and our mind somehow adjusted to those deficiencies.

 How often do we subconsciously adjust to limitations or deficiencies?
-How many of us didn’t know we were colorblind, until our eighth grade science teacher asked us to complete a colorblind test.
-If we failed it, and the science teacher told us that we were unable to distinguish the color red properly, we adjust to that new reality going forward.
-It’s fascinating to me that we can adjust to such deficiencies so well that we don’t even know we have them until someone points it out.
-How often did we adjust to our inability to distinguish red for twelve years?
-What kind of adaptations did we make, in our daily life, to compensate for something about ourselves we didn’t even know.
+How many of us didn’t know we were colorblind, until our eighth grade science teacher asked us to complete her colorblind test.
+Our eighth grade teacher gave us images and asked us to whisper to her what colors existed in the photo.
+Some of us failed it!
+We learned that we were incapable of distinguishing the color red for example, and we adjusted to that new reality going forward.
+We all talked about it later and Pat Murray said he failed the red portion of the test.
+I was stunned.
+He was unmoved by it.
+He thought I was teasing him, rubbing it in, or in some way trying to make him feel bad about it, as I would if he failed a math test.
+I wasn’t.
+My comments alluded to the idea that if I just learned, as Pat had, that I had been unable to distinguish red for fourteen years, it would rock my world.
+How often did he adjust to his inability to distinguish red for fourteen years without knowing that he adjusted?
+What kind of adaptations did he make, in his daily life, to compensate for something about himself that he didn’t even know.
 How long do some suffer through school before discovering that they are dyslexic?
-As one who is fortunate to have never suffered such deficiencies, I think it might blow my mind to hear such a diagnoses after suffering in the dark for so long.
+As one who was fortunate to have never suffered such deficiencies, I think it might be earth shattering to learn such things after suffering in the dark for so long.

-The mind-blowing reactions I’ve heard to people who learn of such a diagnosis, is that they don’t have much of a reaction.
-They say things like, “It made sense that the reason I was having trouble reading … or the reason I couldn’t match my clothes well … was because of a deficiency.”
+The mind-blowing reactions I’ve heard from people like Pat is that they don’t have much of a reaction.
+They treat it like a person who can’t say cinnamon or roll their tongues.
+“It made sense that the reason I was having trouble reading … or the reason I couldn’t match my clothes well … was because of a deficiency.”
 Most such sufferers don’t think about all the struggles they’ve endured, and how learning the diagnosis would’ve made their lives easier if they learned it earlier.
 Most don’t consider the information earth shattering, they just move onto the next phase of life that involves them approaching such matters with the diagnosis in mind.
 How many adjustments did we make prior to discovering the philosophical equivalent of the tiny, seemingly insignificant, yellow, transparent block?
 How are we going to use that information going forward?
 We just adjust, adapt, and move on.
 “Nothing to see here folks, just a fella doing what he does.”

 The early posts on Rilaly.com began as a warehouse of the weird.
 We were weird for the sake of being weird, as we sought to shock ourselves out of our comfort zone into new ideas.
 After a couple posts, we found the immediate properties such pursuits offer aren’t as rewarding as we initially thought they might be.
 We were weird for the sake of being weird, and we found that we were able to dismiss those ideas as frivolous.
 “He’s just weird, nothing to see here!”
 We had greater goals of discovery that we couldn’t see, and we loathed it that we were able to dismiss our ideas so easily.
-Our secondary goal was to be so unfunny that we might be funny, but our greater goal was to discover our deep thoughts as they lead to greater discovery.
+Our secondary goal was to be so unfunny that we might be funny, but our greater goal was to discover the depth of reason as it led to discovery.
 This led us to the notion that while a shock to the system might move us from our comfort zone temporarily, a provocative thought might modify our thoughts on a matter.
-To make such a progression, we initially considered it natural to move to big philosophical concepts and profound philosophical constructs, but as the philosophy of the tiny, seemingly insignificant, yellow, transparent Lego taught me, some of the times it requires a move down the scale to the philosophy of the obvious.
+To make such a progression, we initially considered it natural to move to large philosophical concepts and profound philosophical constructs, but as the philosophy of the tiny, seemingly insignificant, yellow, transparent Lego taught me, some of the times it requires us to move down scale to the philosophy of the obvious.